MGS Midwest Guard Rail System

 Rail sections to be installed on curves having a radius of 5 feet to 150 feet can be curved at the manufacturer's facilities prior to project site delivery.
 Rail can be curved either convex or concave as required.
 Terms "convex" or "concave" refer to the direction curved, inward or outward, relative to the traffic face of the rail.

 We can supply complete highway safety guardrail systems for every specification.
 We can meet your full project requirements with standard end sections and energy-absorbing end treatments for steel post designs.
-We can also recommend safety solutions that meet the specifications for your project.
+We can also recommend safety solutions that meet the specifications of your project.

 Guard Cable Systems